fair-research/fair-genomics/4M.4.Fullstacks/README.md

 We demonstrate this feature by using the data portal that uses Globus authentication to login.
 And the portal submits the CWL workflows to the WES interface with the Globus auth tokens in the headers that have the Globus Genomics application scope for further validation.

+## Globus Genomics WES Interface
+The GA4GH specificaions for the Workflow Execution Service is available as Swagger UI at: http://ga4gh.github.io/workflow-execution-service-schemas/
+The Globus Genomics WES service is implemented to the above specication and the available at: https://nihcommons.globusgenomics.org/wes/service-info

+The resources implemented in this WES are:
+GET: /service-info
+GET: /workflows
+POST: /workflows
+GET: /workflows/<workflow-id>
+DELETE: /workflows/<workflow-id>
+GET: /workflows/<workflow-id>/status

+Detailed descriptions and usage of each resource is available at: http://ga4gh.github.io/workflow-execution-service-schemas/

 ## Analysis of 5 Downsampled CRAM inputs

 ### Using Data Portal